zephyrproject-rtos/zephyr/doc/reference/kernel/data_passing/stacks.rst

 A stack has the following key properties:

-* A **queue** of 32-bit data values that have been added but not yet removed.
+* A **queue** of integer data values that have been added but not yet removed.
-  The queue is implemented using an array of 32-bit integers, and must be aligned on a 4-byte boundary.
+  The queue is implemented using an array of stack_data_t values and must be aligned on a native word boundary.
+  The stack_data_t type corresponds to the native word size i.e. 32 bits or 64 bits depending on the CPU architecture and compilation mode.

 * A **maximum quantity** of data values that can be queued in the array.